pirtleshell/lwt/docs/install.md

 Need more help?
 You can contact us through  [GitHub](https://github.com/HugoFara/lwt/issues) and [Discord](https://discord.gg/xrkRZR2jtt)!

-Please note that PHP below version 8.0 is not supported.
+Please note that *PHP below version 8.0 is no longer supported*.